paulconnor/ah-custom-ui/README.md

 ## ASSUMPTIONS:
 - To be used to add second factor AuthN to Siteminder protected resources.
-- AuthHub policy will include SMSOTP for second factor only
 - User credentials exist for SMSOTP

+## 1. Create AuthHub application and policy for the custom-ui application

-- AuthHub application to be used has clientCredentials grant and similar Authorization rights as the demoClient.
+- AuthHub application: clientCredentials grant and similar Authorization rights as the demoClient.
+- AuthHub policy: include SMSOTP for second factor only

-## 1. Add the Helm Chart and deploy
+## 2. Add the Helm Chart and deploy

 > helm repo add ah-custom-ui https://paulconnor.github.io/ah-custom-ui/

 > helm repo update

-## 2. Install
+## 3. Install

 > kubectl create ns custom-ui